The 12 Best Linux Desktop Environments

 Want a good look at Enlightenment?
 Check out Elive.

-Sugar is a desktop environment designed for use in schools.
+Sugar is a desktop environment designed to help children learn.
 It is decidedly simple, not in the minimalist sense, but in terms of complexity.
-Young children are the intended users.
+As a result, it’s one of the best Linux desktops to install for kids.

 Sugar comes from Sugar Labs, a non-profit run by volunteers.
 The project not only provides a desktop environment but simple apps to go with it.
 These tools are in place so that educators can acclimatize children to computers even in areas with few economic resources.